Krutonium/msn-server/CONTRIBUTING.md

 	ENABLE_FRONT_YMSG = True
 	```
 - run `python cmd/dbcreate.py`; if you get `ModuleNotFoundError: No module named '...'`, add `export PYTHONPATH=".;$PYTHONPATH"` in your `.bashrc`
-- run `python cmd/dummydata.py` (creates a few dummy accounts, check the file to see what they are/their passwords; MSN only, for now)
+- run `python cmd/dummydata.py` (creates a few dummy accounts, check the file to see what they are/their passwords; use the `--yahoo` parameter to add yahoo accounts)

 - to create users, run `python cmd/user.py -h` for instructions

 ## MSN